 The work of a preoperative assessment nurse is to help the doctor identify and assess the risk factors and the patient's vulnerabilities before surgery and help determine what may be the outcome of the surgery based on the patient's health condition.

 Wilmington Urgent Family Clinic is the most advanced clinic that treats all patients despite their conditions with compassion and humility.
 The clinic is based in Wilmington, South California.
-Doctors and practitioners at Wilmington Urgent Family Clinic don't rush to treat patients without first clearly understanding their health concerns.
+Doctors and practitioners at Wilmington Urgent Family Clinic don't rush to treat patients without understanding their health concerns.
 All patients who seek medical care at our urgent care clinic experience comfort, care, and relaxation as they get treatment.

 Wilmington Urgent Family Clinic services are offered on a walk-in basis, meaning that patients get medical attention as quickly as possible when they arrive at the clinic.
 Forget about the long hours of waiting that are associated with your local hospital or emergency rooms.
 Our professional medical health care providers are on standby to cater to your every health need, no matter your condition.
 You will receive immediate urgent care without lining up in long queues.
 X-ray services are also available and are done conveniently on-site.